Francesco601/PyRecognize/README.md

 # PyRecognize
 **Python machine learning program that can be trained to recognize any  faces in photos**

-##Instructions:
+## Instructions:
 ---
 1) Create and activate a python virtual environment in Linux or Mac with the following commands:
-  -python3 -m venv venv
+  - python3 -m venv venv
-  -source /venv/bin/activate
+  - source /venv/bin/activate
 2) Use on Linux and Mac: "python recognize.py -h (or --help)" provides usage instructions.
 3) "python recognize.py --train <path to images>"  which should be  a directory of images to train the program for specific faces.
 4) "python recognize.py --validate"  to run tests